Chart Color Schemes

 Katanning has a typical household mix, with a higher-than-average median household size

 Family households account for 68.0% of all households, including 26.3% couples with children, 30.5% couples without children, and 9.6% single parent families.
-Non-family households make up the remaining 32.0%, with lone person households at 28.7% and group households comprising 3.6% of the total.
-The median household size is 2.5 people, larger than the Rest of WA average of 2.4.
+Non-family households make up the remaining 32.0%, consisting of 28.7% lone person households and 3.6% group households.
+The median household size is 2.5 people, which is larger than the Rest of WA average of 2.4.

 Frequently Asked Questions - Households